francamps/data-data-workshop/README.md

 Overview
 --------

-- Taught by Thibaut Evrard and Franc Camps-Febrer.
+- This workshop will be taught by Thibaut Evrard and Franc Camps-Febrer at the RCA on March 1st, 2017.
-- This is a student-run workshop, framed within the Desense elective, run by John Fass and Matt Lewis, within the IED Master at the Royal College of Art (London) in the spring term of 2017.
+- The workshop is framed within the Desense elective, run by John Fass and Matt Lewis, which is part of the IED Master at the Royal College of Art (London).
 - The workshop is provided _as is_, with no guarantees of epiphanies or life-changing experiences, but a positive hope of being helpful.

 Description